 According to Micro-Tech, the worldwide market for electronic power supplies was estimated to be \$15 billion in 1995.
 The power supply manufacturing industry is highly fragmented and Digital Power believes there are approximately 400 power supply competitors in the world.
 The electronic power supply market is typically split into captive and merchant segments.
-The captive segment of the market, that portion represented by OEMs who design and manufacture power supplies for use in their own products, is estimated to account for 50% of the total market according to Micro-Tech.
-The balance of the power supply market is served by merchant power supply manufacturers such as Digital Power that design and manufacture power supplies for sale to OEMs.
+The captive segment of the market, that portion represented by OEMs who design and manufacture power supply market is served by merchant power supply manufacturers such as Digital Power that design and manufacture power supplies for sale to OEMs.
 Micro-Tech forecasts that the merchant segment of the market will experience the greatest rate of growth, increasing from 52.5% of the total market in 1996 to 62.8% of the total market in 2000.
 The Company believes that the increase is due, in part, to the fact that power supplies are becoming an increasingly complex component to the OEMs, with constantly changing requirements such as power factor correction (PFC) and filtering specifications to minimize electromagnetic interference (EMI).